 For something like a Dolby Atmos virtual surround soundbar, placement needs to not only be considered but the layout of your theater itself.
 The Dolby Atmos setup guide suggests placing a Dolby Atmos bar below your television, and at about ear level.
 With that being said, you also have to avoid anything being placed between the soundbar and you.

 So, with some situations now laid out, does a soundbar need to be under a television?
 Most of the time, yes.
-It's often a better choice to place a soundbar under a TV rather than above it, but it depends entirely upon your home entertainment setup.
+It's often a better choice to place a soundbar under a TV rather than above it or behind it (as explained in our guide), but it depends entirely upon your home entertainment setup.

 When considering the dilemma of wanting the soundbar at ear level and the television at eye level, it often is easier and more aesthetically pleasing to have the television a bit above eye level, and the soundbar a bit below ear level.
 Usually, this sacrifices the least in terms of difficulty of placement and sound quality.